jeremy9959/Mathematics-for-Machine-Learning/chapters/02-pca.md

 general theory of the characteristic polynomial, and the fundamental theorem of algebra, that $D$ has $N$ complex eigenvalues, although some may be repeated.
 However, it may not be the case that $D$ has $N$ linearly independent eigenvectors -- it may not be *diagonalizable*.
-So we will establish that now.
+So we will establish that any *symmetric* matrix over the real numbers is diagonalizable.

 A one-by-one matrix is automatically symmetric and diagonalizable.
 In the $N$-dimensional case, we know, at least, that $D$ has at least one eigenvector, and real one at that by part $1$,